Architecture

 • The Workbench Service runs on a virtual machine node called a Compute Pool.

-• User home directory data is backed up and persisted on a block volume that is mounted on the Workbench container.
+• User home directory data persists on a block volume mounted on the Workbench container.

 References: